m-maha21/pass-lock-forge/README.md

 ## Tools

-The tools that I have used in project are: Advanced JavaScript, CSS, HTML
+The tools that I have used in this project are: Advanced JavaScript, CSS, HTML